 The facilities are secured by, among other things, a first priority security interest, subject to permitted liens, in substantially all of the Company's assets and all of the assets of certain of its subsidiaries and a pledge of certain of the stock of certain of its subsidiaries, in each case subject to specified exceptions.
-The facilities contain customary affirmative and negative covenants, including certain restrictions on the Company's ability to pay dividends, and, with respect to the revolving credit facility, a financial covenant requiring the Company to maintain a specified total net leverage ratio in the event that on the last day of any fiscal quarter the Company has utilized more than 30% of its borrowing capacity under the facility.
-The Company was in compliance with all covenants as of December 31, 2020.
-As of December 31, 2019, the Company's net leverage ratio exceeded the maximum; however, as the Company's utilization of the revolving credit facility did not exceed the 30% testing threshold on December 31, 2019, the Company was not in default of the revolving credit facility as a result of the Company's net leverage ratio exceeding the maximum permitted amount.
-The Company was in compliance with all other applicable covenants of the facilities as of December 31, 2019.
+The facilities contain customary affirmative and negative covenants, including certain restrictions on the Company's ability to pay dividends, and, with respect to the revolving credit facility which expired on December 20, 2021, a financial covenant requiring the Company to maintain a specified total net leverage ratio in the event that on the last day of any fiscal quarter the Company has utilized more than 30% of its borrowing capacity under the facility.
+The Company was in compliance with all covenants as of December 31, 2021 and 2020.